RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 Redis Enterprise Software, its Kubernetes operator, and the Service Rigger are all distributed as separate container images.
-Your Kubernetes deployment will pull these images as needed. various pods for the operator or Redis Enterprise cluster.
+Your Kubernetes deployment will pull these images as needed.
  You can control where these images are pulled from within the operator deployment and also via the Redis Enterprise custom resource.